 and SUNDAY SCHOOL RESOURCES

-Bible Study: Our Shepherd’s Adult Bible Study on the Gospel of Matthew will livestream at 9:45 AM.
+Bible Study: Our Shepherd’s Adult Bible Study on the Gospel of Matthew will be streamed at 10 AM.
 A recording of the class will be available afterward.
 Please see instructions under “WORSHIP” above to access either the livestream or the recordings.

 Bible Study Playlist from YouTube

-Office hours are not possible during the Stay-at-home, Stay-safe order from our governor.
+Office hours are not fully being maintained.
 Call 248.646.6100 or email according to the list below, and we’ll talk.

 All board and committee meetings, and all Bible studies, are finding their own ways to meet interactively online.
 If you are part of a group which regularly meets at Our Shepherd, please contact the group leader.